-- 1. Be in assigned seat ready to work with class materials and completed assignments at class time. - Keep hands, feet, books, and objects to self. - 3.
+- 1. Be in the assigned seat ready to work with class materials and completed assignments at class time. - 2.
+Keep hands, feet, books, and objects to self. - 3.
 No cruel teasing, rude gestures or swearing (verbal or non-verbal). - 4.
-Follow teacher's directions. - 6th Grade: No late work will be accepted.
+Follow the teacher's directions. - 5.
+6th Grade: No late work will be accepted.

-- 1st Consequence Name on board (warning) - 2nd Consequence One detention - 3rd Consequence Two detentions and parents are contacted. - 4th Consequence Remove from class and go to the office. - Severe Disruption Student immediately goes to principal.
+- 1st Consequence Name on board (warning) - 2nd Consequence One detention - 3rd Consequence Two detentions and parents are contacted. - 4th Consequence Remove from class and go to the office. - Severe Disruption Students immediately go to the principal.